togrupe/dlive-midi-tools/README.md

 8. If you also want to create a Reaper template session, set the corresponding tick.
 The Reaper session file `<input-spread-sheet-file>-recording-template.rpp` will be generated into the directory from where the spreadsheet has been chosen.
 In the `Channels` Tab, you can configure, which channel shall be recorded, and "record armed".
-The patching is 1:1 (derived from the channel number)
+The patching is 1:1 (derived from the channel number) <br>
 You can also use the tool to create only the Reaper session file, in case you use a different audio console.

 9. Click the button `Open spreadsheet and start writing process` to select the spreadsheet.
 Afterwards the selected action(s) start automatically.